-The University of Texas at Dallas' seven schools embody the wealth of educational opportunities offered at the undergraduate, graduate and professional levels.
+The University of Texas at Dallas' eight schools and Honors College embody the wealth of educational opportunities offered at the undergraduate, graduate and professional levels.
 From the arts to mathematics to the sciences, UT Dallas' programs are honed to produce world-class graduates.

 The School of Arts and Humanities prepares students for the global, diverse, change-intensive and technologically sophisticated environment of the twenty-first century by providing an integrated interdisciplinary education that fuses critical with creative thinking, the arts with the humanities, the arts and humanities with other branches of knowledge, and theory with practice.